ahgroup/DSAIRM/auxiliary/to-do.md

 # Dynamical Systems Approach to Immmune Response Modeling (DSAIRM)

 ## To-do
-* Update the following apps:

-## To-do
 * Continue streamlining code base to make it more general/modular/flexible
 * Continue implementing unit tests using the testthat package
 * Improve error messages when simulation failed: Add a failure flag to each underlying simulator, have calling function check the failure status and process accordingly
-* Possibly add checks to parameter settings, don't allow unreasonable ones
+* Possibly add checks to parameter settings, don't allow unreasonable (e.g. negative) ones
+* Consider changing placement of inputs/outputs/instructions
+* Add a 'reset' button that sets inputs back to default values

 * Update all solutions
 * Add learning objectives to each overview tab